Sarah Stein: Later life

-Sarah and Michael moved back to the U.S. in 1935 and brought their collection with them.
-They purchased a home on Kingsley Ave. in Palo Alto, CA.
+The Steins returned to the U.S. in 1935, bringing their art collection with them to California.
+They purchased a home on Kingsley Avenue in Palo Alto.

+The Steins were fond of modern theories of health and fitness, and took up stringent new diets and exercise regimens.
+They believed depressions and anxieties could be relived through physical self-discipline.
+The Steins also took interest in psychology and medicine, and Sarah in particular followed her sister-in-law's progress at Radcliffe.
+Sarah's letters from San Francisco are full of questions about Gertrude's course.

-When Sarah Stein began to slowly disperse her art collection in the years before her death in 1953, Elise Stern Haas, wife of Walter A. Haas, purchased a Matisse portrait of Sarah and convinced a Chicago collector, Nathan Cummings, to acquire a similar portrait of Michael, with the understanding that both would eventually become part of the collection of the San Francisco Museum of Modern Art.
+When Stein began to slowly sell her art collection before her 1953 death, Elise Stern Haas, the wife of Walter A. Haas, purchased a Matisse portrait of Sarah.
+Haas convinced a Chicago collector, Nathan Cummings, to acquire a similar portrait of Michael.
+Haas intended both to be a part of the new art collection of the San Francisco Museum of Modern Art.

 Tribute

 Saxophonist Benny Golson dedicates a piece to him in his album "Free" (1963): "Shades Of Stein".
 The track features coltrane changes.